 Useful links The LifeSight Team and your employer can help explain your investment options, but neither the Trustees nor LifeSight are allowed to give you advice or tell you what choices to make.
 If, after using the tools to help you, you are unsure as to what investment decision to make, you should speak to a financial adviser.
-The Financial Conduct Authority regulates the financial services industry in the UK and can help find authorised financial advisers in your area at https://www.fca.org.uk/ The free and impartial government service at www.pensionwise.gov.uk is also available to help you understand the options for your pension savings.
-IG-SA-ALS-2004 lseful links
+To find the name of one in your area, visit MoneyHelper.
+You may have to pay for the services of the adviser.
+MoneyHelper is here to make your money and pension choices clearer.
+Here to put you in control with impartial help that's on your side, backed by government and free to use.
+Visit www.moneyhelper.org.uk for more information.

+IG-SA-ALS-2209